Should You Buy or Build a House? Weighing the Pros & Cons

 Budget, time, flexibility - there’s a lot that goes into this decision.

-The world is full of advice for young professionals, especially when it comes to owning your own piece of the American dream.
-If you’re looking to buy a home in the near future, you may be wondering whether it’s better to build or buy at this stage of your life.
-The answer comes down to three things:
+If you’re looking to buy a home in the near future, you may be wondering whether it’s better to build or buy.
+The answer typically comes down to three things:

 • Your budget